East Grand Lake Project

 o Projects that divert river water full of sand and silt into the Basin swamps are forever destroying those natural wetlands, cypress swamps, lakes, and bayous by filling them with sediments and pollutants.
 Many of these projects are supported by oil and gas companies and large land corporations who benefit from these changes in the Basin that frustrate commercial fishing and public access and pave the way for further privatization of wetland forests for private benefit from logging and other uses.

 o Because of the unique nature and location of the Basin, the impacts of oil and gas exploration and development, and its manipulation and use by the Army Corps to pass floodwaters, river diversion projects have historically impaired Basin swamps rather than improved the areas as may be the case in other parts of Louisiana.
-Diversion projects in the Basin such as those occurring in Buffalo Cove, Coon Trap and Beau Bayou have already filled thousands of acres of swamp wetlands.
+Diversion projects in the Basin such as those occurring in Bayou Eugene, Buffalo Cove, and Beau Bayou have already filled thousands of acres of swamp wetlands.
 We have already lost or severely degraded approximately 75% of the Basin’s cypress swamps, lakes, and bayous and cannot afford to continue to degrade these resources that are critical for navigability and fishing, wildlife habitat, and flood protection.

 o The proposed East Grand Lake Ecological Enhancement Project is in essence a river diversion project presented as a water quality restoration project.
 The project will introduce river water with sediments and pollutants from the Atchafalaya River and Bayou Sorrel through 12 cuts into the surrounding cypress swamps.
 Wetlands expert Dr. Ivor van Heerden conservatively calculated that enough sand and silt could be introduced through these cuts to fill over 1,100 acres of wetlands in just a four-month period.
 In just one flood season, these swamps will suffer increased sedimentation and water quality impairment, and over time these harms will continue until the area is transformed or the cuts fill in with sediment.
 To promote the project they claim that diversion of river water will “nourish” the swamp.
-However, available science shows that diverting river water into the swamps will suffocate and fill these wetland forests with sediment as the Basin experienced in Buffalo Cove, Coon Trap, and Beau Bayou.
+However, available science shows that diverting river water into the swamps will suffocate and fill these wetland forests with sediment as the Basin experienced in Bayou Eugene, Buffalo Cove, and Beau Bayou.

 o Additionally, the newly proposed disposal method for the spoil dredged in carving out the 12 cuts raises serious concerns for the impacts of this project and future development projects in the Basin.
 The project proposes to dispose of dredged material next to the cut sites and suggests that spreading the spoil and/or piling it into adjacent canals will not harm the area but rather will nourish and create wetlands.
 However, the project proposal does not explain or provide scientific support for these claims that the spoil will benefit, nourish and create wetlands, which raises serious concerns for the impact footprint of this project and the application of legal standards to prevent harm and losses to wetlands for future development projects in the Basin.